Mama June’s Flabby Skin From Massive Weight Loss The Least Of Her Worries?

 Fox News reports that June Shannon has been estranged from her daughter, Anna “Chicadee” Cardwell for quite some time and reports indicate that this is due to money.
 Anna claims Mama June owes her and her daughter Kaitlyn their share from appearing in the show Here Comes Honey Boo Boo.
 Anna reports that her mother owes them close to a half a million dollars.

 The latest reality show that this mom has landed is Mama June From Not To Hot on WE TV.
-This is a show chronicling June’s weigh loss journey that entails surgery and a total life-style change.
+This is a show chronicling June’s weight loss journey that entails surgery and a total lifestyle change.
 At her heaviest, June tipped the scales at 450 pounds.
-After undergoing gastric sleeve surgery she worked her way down to just under 200 pounds, but she continued with the plan and now the woman is a size four.
+After undergoing gastric sleeve surgery she worked her way down to just under 200 pounds, but she continued with the plan, and now the woman is a size four.

 All the behind-the-scenes secrets surrounding Mama June's weight loss: https://t.co/JrGVqErQUW pic.twitter.com/A0CQiY82WY